Olympic Champion Joey Cheek Sees Glory in Giving

 From NPR News, this is ALL THINGS CONSIDERED.
 I'm Michele Norris.

 BLOCK: And with that, Joey Cheek gave all his bonus money to an organization that helps children around the world.
 The group, called Right to Play, tries to promote health and peace through sport.
-Cheek earmarked his donations to help refugees from Darfor Region of Sudan.
+Cheek earmarked his donations to help refugees from the Darfur region of Sudan.

 Today he came into our studio in New York to explain why.